Susan Thompson Buffett Foundation: Advocacy

-Abortion funding
+Pro Abortion

 In the 1990s, the Buffett Foundation helped finance the development of the abortion drug RU-486.
 Between 2001 and 2014, the foundation contributed over $1.5 billion to abortion related causes, including at least $427 million to Planned Parenthood and $168 million to the National Abortion Federation.
 It has also funded the Guttmacher Institute, which tracks demographic and legislative trends, and Gynuity Health Projects, which focuses on medication abortion.